-Surface preparation of each identified square precast concrete pile to be encapsulated; fabrication and placement of a translucent, fiberglass reinforced plastic (FRP) jacket around each specified square precast concrete pile to the limits specified in the Contract Drawings; and injection of a water insensitive epoxy grout or structural concrete into the space between the jacket and the remaining profile of a precast concrete pile once unsound concrete has been removed.
-The epoxy grout or structural concrete is batched, mixed and pumped by equipment, expressly designed for that purpose.
+Surface preparation of each identified square precast concrete pile to be encapsulated; fabrication and placement of a translucent, fiberglass reinforced plastic (FRP) jacket around each specified square precast concrete pile to the limits specified in the Contract Drawings; and injection of a water insensitive epoxy grout into the space between the jacket and the remaining profile of a precast concrete pile once unsound concrete has been removed.
+The epoxy grout is batched, mixed and pumped by equipment, expressly designed for that purpose.